Piano Sonata No. 3 (Chopin): III. Largo

 The third movement is in ternary form, written in B major and time.
-The Largo opens with a four-bar transition from the E-flat major of the scherzo to the key of the movement: B major.
+The Largo opens with a four-bar transition from the E♭ major of the scherzo to the key of the movement: B major.
 Despite a thunderous introduction in dotted rhythm, the Largo is serene, almost nocturne-like.
 Slow melody in duple metre and dotted rhythms give this movement the characteristics of a funeral march, without the expression of one.
 Charles Rosen noted that the movement is a tribute to the Italian stage – specifically Bellini.

 Following the first theme is the trio in the subdominant key E major, with the right hand creating a three-voice structure through the use of arpeggiated figures.
 It lasts almost three times as long as the first part and nearly four times as long as the reprise.
 The texture of the main theme and the middle section are combined for the coda of the movement.